aspose-svg/Aspose.SVG-Products/svg/en/net/conversion/svg-to-bmp/_index.md

 h2: Free Online Converter Live Demos
 ---

-<p>Test the quality of SVG to BMP conversion right in your browser!
+Test the quality of SVG to BMP conversion right in your browser!
 The following C# example demonstrates how to convert an SVG document using ConvertSVG() method.
 We describe the source code for reading SVG from a file and then converting SVG to BMP with default saving options.
 Please load SVG from the local file system, select the output format and run the example.
-You will immediately get the result as a separate file.</p>
+You will immediately get the result as a separate file.

 {{<section app-pluging>}}

-{{< app/svg/converter SVG BMP XPS TIFF PNG PDF "JPG|JPEG" GIF >}}
+{{< app/svg/converter SVG BMP XPS TIFF PNG PDF "JPG|JPEG" GIF>}}
 using Aspose.Svg;
 using Aspose.Svg.Saving;
 using Aspose.Svg.Converters;